Go Ad-Free

 One reader found that dropping dairy products eliminated sinus woes.
 Could this be a symptom of a food allergy?

 Hay fever and other seasonal allergies can cause a lot of discomfort.
 The congestion such allergic reactions cause can lead to sinus woes that seem to last a long time.
 But what if the problem is not simply seasonal and you end up with chronic sinus troubles?
-One reader found that changing the diet could make a big difference.
+Some readers report that changing their diet makes a big difference.

 Overcoming Sinus Woes by Dumping Dairy: